-The George Washington University School of Medicine and Health Sciences (SMHS), GW Medical Faculty Associates, Inc. (MFA), and The George Washington University Hospital (Hospital) are committed to creating and maintaining an environment that promotes high quality patient care and fosters excellence in education and research.
+The George Washington University School of Medicine and Health Sciences ("SMHS"), GW Medical Faculty Associates Inc. ("MFA"), and the George Washington University Hospital ("Hospital") are committed to creating and maintaining an environment that promotes high quality patient care and fosters excellence in education and research.
 Faculty, residents, students, nurses, and other health care professionals who are involved in the delivery of health care or the clinical learning environment at SMHS, MFA, and the Hospital ("GW Professionals") are committed to promoting and maintaining the highest standards of behavior in order to provide a healthy and safe learning environment and to better serve society.
-The following norms are intended to serve as guidelines for conduct for this community of health care professionals, educators and learners, and to foster an environment that encourages speaking up without fear of retaliation.
+The following norms are intended to serve as conduct guidelines for this community of health care professionals, educators, and learners, and to foster an environment that encourages speaking up without fear of retaliation.